HiroyaOS/EIX-Core/docs/EIX_DiagramArchive_OverviewMap_HiroyaOdawara_2025.md

 	•	Diagrams reflect exact operational logic of implemented/defined modules.
 	•	Built for academic replication, technical onboarding, and safety auditing.
 	•	Emotional logic (emotion_mirror), gating (goal_lock, action_limit_layer), and integration coherence are visually distinct and traceable.
-	•	No speculation: every node/flow is grounded in existing structural definitions (see ① and ②).
+	•	No speculation: every node/flow is grounded in existing structural definitions (see Definition & EvidenceBase).

 ⸻

-🔄 Cross‑Referencing & Traceability
+🔄 Cross-Referencing & Traceability

 Each visual element links to:
 	•	Real functions/modules in /EIX-Core/modules/
 	•	Citations in EIX_EvidenceMap_2025.md
 	•	Logic explained in EIX-Core_StructureSupplement.md

-Diagrams are optimized for structural transparency for AI safety reviewers, cognitive architecture researchers, and reproducibility evaluators.

 ⸻

 📎 Licensing
-	•	License: CC BY‑NC 4.0 (Academic/Research Use Only)
-	•	Attribution: Hiroya Odawara (2025)
+	•	Docs: CC BY 4.0 — attribution required: © 2025 Hiroya Odawara
-	•	Redistribution must preserve source metadata and structural integrity.
+	•	Redistribution: preserve source metadata and structural integrity.

 ⸻

 🧠 Final Note

 This repository is not concept art or a UX mockup.
-It is a scientific visualization toolkit for grounding cognitively ambitious (AGI‑level) structures in emotion‑aware, ethics‑locked, non‑autonomous design logic.
+It is a scientific visualization toolkit for emotion-aware, ethics-locked, non-autonomous design logic.
 Visuals are structurally faithful; interpretation is academically intended.

 — Hiroya Odawara, August 8, 2025